Ovid/webservice-nasa/README.md

 `DEMO_KEY` will be used.
 Note that the `DEMO_KEY` is rate limited to 30 requests per ip address per hour and 50 requests per ip address per day.

-Passing in an API key is useful if you have multiple keys and want to use a different one for a specific request.
+Passing in an API key is useful if you have multiple keys and need to use a different one for a specific request.

+All requests return a raw response.
+For requests return `application/json`, this response will be the JSON decoded into a Perl data structure.
+For all else, the raw response will be returned.

+Because NASA has not provided a full OpenAPI specification, we cannot guarantee exactly what will be returned.
+We do our best to provide a specification, but we're very loose with it to avoid validation errors.

+To understand what is returned, please see [WenService::NASA::Spec](https://metacpan.org/pod/WenService%3A%3ANASA%3A%3ASpec).

 ## `get_neo_rest_v1_feed`